Chance is high that by now you have heard about the third platform. If not, you probably will soon as it takes center stage in digital transformation.

 As an example: if you look at IDC’s original depiction of the third platform (it has changed) you see some additional icons and some data such as billions of users and millions of apps.
 That is not without consequence of course.
 Many people, many apps, loads of information that can only be turned into actionable intelligence using again other technologies in the third platform sphere.

 And then there are the trillions of things.
 Whether they will be trillions or billions remain to be seen but it’s clear that on top of and thanks to (new) mobile technologies and forms of connectivity, (big) data analytics capacities, an increasing number of mainly industrial use cases, artificial intelligence to extract meaning, the cloud and several other technology evolutions (including lowering prices for lots of components) the Internet of Things is poised to be another part on top of those four layers.
+In fact, nowadays add IoT to the third platform.

 The third platform, transformation and acceleration